About

 Cloud developer, Luizalabs (Magalu Cloud) (2024-Present) Link to heading

 I’m currently working at Luizalabs building Magalu Cloud: the first brazilian public cloud with multiple data centers.
-This was big change for me in both work environment but also in the work itself.
-Although still a developer, now I’m exposed to a wider range of topics that go from underlying hardware infrastructure to end-user product building.
+Although still a developer, I’m now involved in a wider range of topics that go from underlying hardware infrastructure to internal developer tooling.
+During my time here, I work mostly on the following:

 Software developer freelancer, Upwork (2023-Present) Link to heading

 In 2023 I started to work on a few projects sporadically as a freelancer.
 I felt that I needed more experience dealing directly with clients.
-Overall it’s been a great experienced, I’ve done a few tools and migrations from services and databases.
-It’s a very rewarding feeling to be able to deliver value by means of a complete project and get feedback directly from the client.
+It’s very rewarding to be able to deliver value by means of a complete project and get feedback directly from the client.
+During my time as a freelancer, I’ve done some work in:

 Back-end developer, Liven Tech (2022-2024) Link to heading

-Liven is a software house in São Carlos, Brasil.
+Liven is a software house in São Carlos, Brazil.
 Their clients range from startups to big companies in a variety of domains.

-The work environment enabled me to start a functional programming study group with my coworkers.
-Together we developed an internal tool using Elixir and Phoenix LiveView.
-That was probably the experienced that sparkled my interest in developing internal tools.
+Finally, the work environment enabled me to start a functional programming study group with my coworkers.
+Together, we developed an internal tool using Elixir and Phoenix LiveView that was widely used in the company.

 Software developer, CATI Jr (2021-2023) Link to heading